ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.en-au.md

 > We point out the most common errors here.
 If you have further difficulties, please consult our [Web Hosting FAQ](../web-hosting-faq/).
 >

-### “An error has occurred loading the information.
-(You need at least one free database)“
+### "An error has occurred loading the information.
+(You need at least one free database)"

 ![1freeDB](images/1freeDB.png){.thumbnail}

-This message might appear when you try to auto-create a new module.
+This message might appears when you try to auto-create a new module.
 Each 1-click module needs one database to function and the error occurs when the hosting currently has no unused database available.
 The following solutions might be considered:

 #### Solution 1: change your hosting plan